maulanicandra/AirlinesCustomerSegmentation/README.md

-    Passenggers who have Low Total distance (km) flights that have been done Passengger who have low Number of customer flights Passengger who have low last flight time to last flight order interval assengger who have short member duration.
+    Passenggers who have Low Total distance (km) flights that have been done Passengger who have low Number of customer flights Passengger who have low last flight time to last flight order interval Passengger who have short member duration.
 Cluster 1 is passenggers who doesnt interested with the company flight (flight rarely) It has low data in all aspects and belongs to low-value users.
 For these users, they should be maintained as much as possible, and then stimulate their consumption to stimulate their consumption vitality.

 Conclusion: